 Registered Retirement Savings Plan (RRSP)

-An RRSP is a registered retirement account that offers appealing tax advantages.
+As mentioned, an RRSP is a registered retirement account that offers appealing tax advantages.
 Funds you contribute to the account can be deducted from your taxable income.
-Any earnings generated are not taxable until you cash out the funds.
+Any earnings generated are taxable once you cash out the funds.

-RRSPs are sold by financial institutions that are approved by the CRA.
-You can invest in a wide array of financial assets through an RRSP, including mutual funds, savings accounts, exchange-traded funds, stocks, GICs, and bonds.
+RRSPs are sold by financial institutions that the CRA approves.
+You can invest in various financial assets through an RRSP, including mutual funds, savings accounts, exchange-traded funds, stocks, GICs, and bonds.

-The amount of money you’re allowed to contribute to your RRSP every year is set by the CRA and is the lessor of the following two values:
+The amount of money you’re allowed to contribute to your RRSP every year is set by the CRA and is the lesser of the following two values:

 - 18% of your pre-tax income for the previous year, or